Amazing Lesson from Brisker Bochur Who Went to a Non-Jew’s Hotel Room to Discuss Football

 The father was taken aback.: ‘You’re learning in Brisk.
 What does this have to do with Zevachim and Menachos?

 The bochur said that he would explain later, and again asked for the score.
-The father checked the results of the game and told his son.
+The father checked the results of the game on the 먹튀검증 site and told his son.

 The bochur took a taxi to the hotel, went to the goy’s room, knocked and asked: “Are you Alex’?
 The goy said yes.
 The young man replied: ‘I am a messenger of G-d.